adnanmuhtadi/milestone-project-4/README.md

 - When the user only selects one product in the laptop screen size, visits the basket, the price summary overlaps the footer.
 It works fine when there are multiple items in the basket.
 - When a user has no delivery details saved in the profile and then proceeds to make an order.
 When inputting the details of the user and UNCHECKING the 'Save Info' button, it will still save the information in their profile
 - When deleting a product, it will also delete it from the order history when I user purchases it.
-- In testimonials, the user can either put a -number or a number more than 5 when creating a new testimonial, however it will still be displayed as no ratings in the testimonial main page
+- In testimonials, the user can either put a -number or a number more than 5 when creating a new testimonial, however, it will still be displayed as no ratings on the testimonial main page

 ## Deployment